kstenerud/dogma/dogma_v1.md

 **Notes**:

 * Any operation giving a result that is mathematically undefined (such as division by zero) is undefined behavior.
 A grammar that allows undefined behavior to occur is ambiguous.
-* Depending on the operands, [the modulo operation can produce two different values depending on how the remainder is derived](https://en.wikipedia.org/wiki/Modulo#Variants_of_the_definition).
+* [The modulo operation can produce two different values depending on how the remainder is derived](https://en.wikipedia.org/wiki/Modulo#Variants_of_the_definition).
 Modulo in Dogma uses truncated division (where the remainder has the same sign as the dividend), which is the most common approach used in popular programming languages.

 Operator precedence (low to high):